L-nsamba/momo_data_analyzer_Group-15/README.md

 ### 📋 PROJECT OVERVIEW

 This project is an enterprise-level full-stack application designed to process, clean and visualize Mobile Money (M0MO) transaction data.
-The system extracts data from XML SMS, categorizes transactions (e.g sent, recieved, payments) using a Pyhton-based ETL (Extract, Transform, Load) pipeline, stores them in a relational MYSQL database and presents insights via a web-based front-end display.
+The system extracts data from XML SMS, categorizes transactions (e.g sent, received, payments) using a Python-based ETL (Extract, Transform, Load) pipeline, stores them in a relational MYSQL database and presents insights via a web-based front-end display.
 <br>

 ### 👥 GROUP 15 TEAM MEMBERS